tenseventyseven/bioinf-dev-test/README.md

 ### Bioinformatics task 3

 Use Python to create a BED file with each row being a 1 million base pair window of chromosome 1 of the human genome (hg19).
 The regions in the BED file should jointly cover the chromosome.

+Since the docker container is volume mounted you can edit `bioinf_task3.py` locally and run it locally and in the container as `python3 bioinfo_task3.py`.

 Hints:
 - BED files are 0-indexed.